robjhyndman/ozbabynames/README.md

 ## Known Issues

 The coverage is very uneven, with some states only providing very recent data, and some states only providing the top 50 or 100 names.
-The ACT do not provide counts, and so no ACT data are included.
+The ACT does not provide counts, and so no ACT data are included.
 South Australia has by far the best data, with full coverage of all names back to 1944.